oracle/coherence-dotnet-extend-client/README.md

 # <a name="acquire"></a>How to Get Coherence Community Edition

-For more details on how to obtain and use Coherence, please see the Coherence CE [README](https://github.com/oracle/coherence/README.md).
+For more details on how to obtain and use Coherence, please see the [Coherence Community](https://coherence.community) website.

 # <a name="intro_extend"></a>Introduction to Coherence for .NET